 Canadian ready-to-wear designer Ellie Mae will be opening its first flagship store in Toronto this spring.
 Located at 1096 Yonge Street, the new 650-square-feet space will have a vintage feel, including rustic walls and vintage carpets.
 It will also be accompanied by Ellie Mae Café with seating outside for customers to enjoy.

 The outdoor specialty retailer L.L.Bean is continuing its Canadian store expansion with a location opening this year in Halifax.
 The location will be in Dartmouth Crossing, with a new 15,000-square-foot store scheduled to open in mid-2021.
+Plus, the brand will be opening two stores in British Columbia and one in Alberta this year as well.

 The chic jeweller, APM Monaco has leased three boutique spaces in Canada.
 The locations will be in Vancouver at CF Pacific Centre, in Calgary at CF Chinook Centre, and in Edmonton at West Edmonton Mall.